noxthot/ss22_julia_workshop/pages/hpc/index.md

 This is do to the fact that the numerics involved are are a bit tricky.
 In short, when adding floating point numbers you loose accuracy when adding a large number to a small number.
 This is exactly what is happening for our first example as we add all the numbers in one long sequence.

-The build in `sum` function as well as the `@simd` macro allow Julia to change the order of the operations.
-What it does is creating a results for the even and odd entries separately and therefore gaining a bit of accuracy.
+The built-in `sum` function as well as the `@simd` macro allow Julia to change the order of the operations.
+What it does is computing the result for the even and odd entries separately and therefore gaining a bit of accuracy.

 If your are not sure if something is vectorized you can check out the LLVM code:
 ```julia:./code/simd_2.jl